Berardinelli History, Family Crest & Coats of Arms

 The surname Berardinelli was first found in the valleys of Maira, which lie south of Turin.
 The Berardi family can be traced back to this area, where they resided in the 12th century.
 Saint Berardo (died 1123) is an Italian saint, patron saint of the city and diocese of Teramo.

-Important Dates for the Berardinelli family
+Early History of the Berardinelli family

 This web page shows only a small excerpt of our Berardinelli research.
 More information is included under the topic Early Berardinelli History in all our PDF Extended History products and printed products wherever possible.